Ask Elton

 PPL » Flight Radio » Loss of Comms - ATS Equipment Failure

-2.18.2 State the occasions when TIBA (traffic information broadcasts by aircraft) might be introduced.
+2.18.2 State the occasions when TIBA might be introduced.

-- Full details about TIBA are given in AIPNZ Volume 4 ENR, Section 1.8.
+Full details of TIBA procedures are contained in AIPNZ Volume 4, ENR Section 1.8.

 2.18.4 Detail the TIBA procedures with respect to: